Weekly Musings – Macro Quartet for the week ending June 14, 2024 | India Infoline

 Data Source: RBI

-During the week, the bond yield opened at 7.032% and closed at 6.984%.
-Last week had seen fears that coalition politics may result in fiscal prudence being relegated to the background.
-However, the markets are now reconciling to the fact that it will be business as usual for fiscal prudence.
-During the week, India 10-year bond yields touched a high of 7.048% and a low of 6.975%.
+During the week, the bond yield opened at 6.984% and closed at 6.973%.
+After the initial jitters, the bond markets are now reconciling to the fact that it will be business as usual for fiscal prudence.
+During the week, India 10-year bond yields touched a high of 6.998% and a low of 6.970%.
+With fiscal deficit likely to be on track for 5.1% of GDP in FY25, there is no pressing reason for the rates to go above 7%.

 With the dollar index spiking to 105.55 levels; the rupee weakened to 83.55/$, despite positive inflows from FPIs during the week.